Cycling in Detroit: Trails and greenways

 The 'Detroit Greenway Network' is currently under development and would create a citywide network of greenways encompassing more than 70 miles of greenways and use additional miles of bike lanes (based on the City's non-motorized plan) for on-road connections.
 This Network would also provide connections to other neighboring and regional efforts.

 Bikes and transit

-All Suburban Mobility Authority for Regional Transportation (SMART) line haul buses are equipped with bike racks capable of holding two bicycles.
+Buses on the city's main transit systems, DDOT and SMART, are equipped with bike racks capable of holding two bicycles.
 Maximum tire width is limited to about 2.4 inches, so these racks cannot be used by semi-fat and fat bikes with inflated tires.

-Bike racks are installed on most Detroit Department of Transportation (DDOT) buses.

-The Detroit People Mover allows bikes to be brought on board and stations are equipped with bicycle racks.
+The Detroit People Mover and QLINE allow bicycles to be brought onto their trains.

-As of October 31, 2017, the Windsor Transit Tunnel Bus allowed bicycles on their bus bike racks.
+International crossings

 There is no current means for bicycling between Detroit and Windsor, Ontario, Canada across the Detroit River.
-The Detroit-Windsor Tunnel does not allow bicycles.
 The Ambassador Bridge was open to bicycles and pedestrians from its opening in 1929 but was closed in 2001.
+The Detroit-Windsor Tunnel does not allow bicycles either, though bicycles can be brought on Transit Windsor's Tunnel Bus.

-The new Gordie Howe International Bridge is being designed with a separated trail that will be open to bicyclists and pedestrians.
+The new Gordie Howe International Bridge, under construction with a projected 2025 opening, is being designed with a separated trail that will be open to bicyclists and pedestrians.